PresentKim/git-resource/README.md

   Filter images by including or excluding specific keywords (e.g., `keyword -exclude` format).

 - **Image ZIP Download**
-  Download all currently displayed images as a ZIP file in bulk.
+  Download all filtered images as a ZIP file in bulk.

 - **Image Viewer**
   Click any image to view it in full-screen.
 Navigate with arrow keys or mouse wheel, and download individual images.